May 1, 2014 | 7

 We often worry a lot about the biases of who is giving us information.
 In the end, though, the biggest bias we have to deal with is our own.

-I’ll be commenting on major developments with reviews and meta-analyses at PubMed Commons.
+I’ll be commenting on major developments with reviews and meta-analyses on mammography at PubMed Commons.

 * The thoughts Hilda Bastian expresses here at Absolutely Maybe are personal, and do not necessarily reflect the views of the National Institutes of Health or the U.S. Department of Health and Human Services.